 She suggested compassion — both with others and yourself.
-This includes “patience, openness and gentleness.”
+This includes “patience, openness, and gentleness.”
 It includes the way you’d treat a child who was hurt, she said.

 For instance, if your spouse disappoints you, acknowledge the disappointment and sadness you feel.
 If it’s something that needs to be addressed, Morris said, then you can communicate that your feelings were hurt.
 “When you speak with compassion and understanding, people are much more apt to hear you.”

-Instead of telling yourself, “I can’t believe I screwed up my presentation,” you can acknowledge your feelings and get curious about what didn’t work, what did and how you’ll improve next time.
+Instead of telling yourself, “I can’t believe I screwed up my presentation,” you can acknowledge your feelings and get curious about what didn’t work, what did, and how you’ll improve next time.

-Allow for flexibility.
+4. Allow for flexibility

 For instance, instead of telling your husband, “You said you’d clean the kitchen.
-We had a deal!” you say, “It looks like you didn’t get to cleaning the kitchen.
+We had a deal!” you might say, “It looks like you didn’t get to cleaning the kitchen.
 Could you work on it?
 Need my help?”

-Remember that you can create new rules and beliefs that actually inspire, support and serve both you and your relationships.
+Remember that you can create new rules and beliefs that actually inspire, support, and serve both you and your relationships.

 Many of the concepts and methods discussed in this article are practiced in cognitive behavioral therapy (CBT).
 To further explore and engage with relinquishing unrealistic expectations, you might consider seeking counseling with a CBT specialist.